rkh00/rkh00/README.md

 In general, my background is in Python and web programming, but these days I mostly work in .NET in connection with my job.

+I speak both Norwegian and (US) English and my code is often some cursed combination of the two🇳🇴🇺🇸

 ### General overview of my background
 - [Engineering and ICT](https://www.ntnu.edu/studies/mting), Geomatics specialization (Norwegian University of Science and Technology, 2019-2024)
 - [MSc Geomatics](https://www.tudelft.nl/onderwijs/opleidingen/masters/gm/msc-geomatics), exchange (Delft University of Technology, 2022-2023)